List of Warner Bros. cartoons with Blue Ribbon reissues: Exceptions

 The 1940 cartoon Mighty Hunters was the one exception to the original rule.
 The 1952–53 opening rings and "Blue Ribbon" title card were shown as normal, but then proceeded to the original technical credits.
 This was the only cartoon which ended up in the a.a.p. package (released prior to August 1, 1948) to be reissued under the 1956–57 (and later) rules.

 On the other hand, five cartoons which Warner Bros. would keep for their own television packages, because these shorts were released after July 31, 1948, were re-released under the original 1943 rules (the technical credits are removed).
 These were: You Were Never Duckier, The Foghorn Leghorn, Daffy Dilly, Kit for Cat, and Scaredy Cat.
 You Were Never Duckier was reissued in the 1954–55 season, while the others were reissued during the 1955–56 season.
 Daffy Dilly was originally produced in Cinecolor, while the rest were produced in Technicolor.
 Also, Daffy Dilly is the only one of the five to have its original titles not present on DVD or Blu-ray releases, although they are known to exist.
 The Foghorn Leghorn is the only one of the five to be directed by Robert McKimson and Kit for Cat is the only one of the five to be directed by Friz Freleng.
 The other three were directed by Chuck Jones.

 Notably, Bugs Bunny cartoons were often excluded from being reissued.
 This was due to those cartoons being billed as Bugs Bunny Specials, a sub-series which Warner Bros. sold to theaters at a higher price.
 They also allowed theaters to book these cartoons separately if they wanted.
-Very few cartoons featuring the character were actually reissued under the program: Only 22 cartoons in total were reissued, and only A Wild Hare and Hiawatha's Rabbit Hunt were reissued under the 1943–1956 rules (i.e. titles & credits removed).
+Very few cartoons featuring the character were actually reissued under the program: only 23 cartoons in total were reissued, and only Prest-O Change-O, A Wild Hare and Hiawatha's Rabbit Hunt were reissued under the 1943–1956 rules (i.e. titles & credits removed).
 The other 20 still keep both their technical credits and (with the exceptions of Hot Cross Bunny, Knights Must Fall, Rabbit Hood, and Homeless Hare) the Bugs Bunny in card as well.
 However, following the shutdown of the original studio, several Bugs Bunny cartoons were reissued from 1964 to 1969 due to providing a high box office value for a low cost.

 Cartoons with re-releases in the last few years of the program (past August 1964) did not have new titles.
-Instead, they were re-released with their original titles, or for the case of any cartoon reissued beforehand, their first reissue titles, due to low budgets from DePatie-Freleng Enterprises and Warner Bros.-Seven Arts.
+Instead, they were re-released with their original titles, or for the case of any cartoon reissued beforehand, their first reissue titles, due to low budgets from DePatie–Freleng Enterprises and Warner Bros.-Seven Arts.